 ½ tsp pepper

-Preheat oven to 400 degrees.
-Line some low edged baking sheets with parchment paper.
+- Preheat oven to 400 degrees F. Line some low-edged baking sheets with parchment paper.

-Use a meat grinder, or simply put your liver in a food processor and blend/pulse till it has been ripped into little pieces.
+- Use a meat grinder, or put your liver in a food processor and blend/pulse till it has been ripped into little pieces.

-In a large bowl, combine all ingredients and mix (works best with your hands) to get all ingredients distributed throughout the meat.
+- In a large bowl, combine all ingredients and mix (works best with your hands) to distribute all ingredients throughout the meat.

-Using a spoon, scoop enough meat to create 1 ½ – 2 inch size balls (they can be however large you want) and place on parchment lined pans.
+- Using a spoon, scoop enough meat to create 1 ½ – 2-inch size balls (they can be however large you want) and place them on parchment-lined pans.

-Bake for 15 minutes, turn and then bake another 5 minutes.
-(If larger they may need a bit longer)
+- Bake for 15 minutes, turn, and then bake for another 5 minutes.
+(If larger, they may need a bit longer)

-Once baked – add to a saucepan of gravy, marinara, or throw in a crockpot and add some bbq sauce or other sauce.
+- Once baked – add to a saucepan of gravy or marinara or throw in a crockpot and add some BBQ sauce or other sauce.

-*if you have kids that don’t like ‘chunks’, dice up the onion and celery into fine pieces
+*If you have kids who don’t like “chunks,” dice up the onion and celery into fine pieces.

 4 cloves garlic, minced